James Cameron says the Titan passengers probably knew the submersible was in trouble

 In a series of television interviews, Cameron said he had suspected all week that the Titan had imploded on Sunday.
 (A senior Navy official has confirmed to NPR that an acoustic listening system detected such sounds on Sunday afternoon.)

-Cameron told ABC News that he believes the Titan's hull began to crack under pressure, and that its inside censors gave the passengers a warning to that effect.
+Cameron told ABC News that he believes the Titan's hull began to crack under pressure, and that its inside sensors gave the passengers a warning to that effect.

 "We understand from inside the community that they had dropped their ascent weights and they were coming up, trying to manage an emergency," he said.